fsu-sc/FSU_ISC4221C_Fall23_Lab4/README.md

 ## Objective
 We want to practice the basic concepts of graphs that we have seen in class.

+**All your coding answers should be in a single file named `answers_lab.py`; be careful with the names of your functions.
+Your report should be a self-contained markdown file with a description of your answers and the code copied inside of it.**

 ##  Problem 1 (20 Pts):
 A  maze  is an arrangement of rooms connected in a complicated way.
 A maze might have an entrance and exit, or we might be required to go from one room to another.